medyo/android-about-page/README.md

   .create();
 ~~~

-## Setup
+## Setup ( Not yet available, under syncing ...)
-Available on Jcenter, Maven and JitPack
+It'll be Available on Jcenter, Maven and JitPack

 ~~~
 compile 'com.github.medyo:android-about-page:1.0'